 - Or by mailing by a Form DDS-18 to the Georgia DDS

-Either way, you’ll need to pay a $3.00 fee to a three-year history or $8.00 for a seven-year history.
+Either way, you’ll need to pay a $3.00 fee for a three-year history or $8.00 for a seven-year history.
 This report will show the number of points on your driving record and when they were added.

 For a free legal consultation, call 404-400-4000

-What About Out of State Drivers Who Receive a Ticket in Georgia?
+What About Out-of-State Drivers Who Receive a Ticket in Georgia?

 If you don’t live in Georgia, but receive a ticket in the state, you might wonder how the violation will affect your out-of-state driving record.
 You will still receive the same amount of points, based on the violation, as an in-state driver.
 However, the amount of time the points remain on your record depends on your home state: